knative/eventing/test/upgrade/README.md

 To achieve that
 a [wathola tool](https://pkg.go.dev/knative.dev/eventing/test/upgrade/prober/wathola)
 was prepared.
-It consists of 4 components: _sender_, _forwarder_, _receiver_,
+It consists of 3 components: _sender_, _forwarder_ and _receiver_.
-and _fetcher_. _Sender_ is the usual Kubernetes deployment that publishes events to the System Under Tests (SUT).
-By default, SUT is a default `broker` with two triggers for each type of events being sent. _Sender_ will send events with given interval.
-When it terminates (by either `SIGTERM`, or `SIGINT`), a `finished` event is generated. _Forwarder_ is a knative serving service that scales up from zero to receive the sent events and forward them to given target which is the _receiver_ in our case. _Receiver_ is an ordinary deployment that collects events from multiple forwarders and has an endpoint `/report` that can be polled to get the status of received events.
-To fetch the report from within the cluster _fetcher_ comes in.
-It's a simple one time job, that will fetch the report from _receiver_ and print it on stdout as JSON.
-That enables the test client to download _fetcher_ logs and parse the JSON to get the final report.
+All the components are deployed by Prober. _Sender_ is the usual Kubernetes deployment that publishes events to the System Under Tests (SUT).
+By default, SUT is a default `broker` with two triggers for each type of events being sent.
+_Sender_ will send events with given interval.
+When it terminates (by either `SIGTERM`, or `SIGINT`), a `finished` event is generated. _Forwarder_ is a knative serving service that scales up from zero to receive the sent events and forwards them to given target which is the _receiver_ in our case. _Receiver_ is an ordinary deployment that collects events from multiple forwarders and has an endpoint `/report` that can be polled to get the final report with the status of received events.

 Diagram below describe the setup: